The alpine wiki is a crap .. information is “less” so much people is just losing the patiente..

 The output will show the available “wifi’s” (SSID’s), lest assume your one is named mywifi

-this document will use the SSID named mywifi
+this document will use the SSID named mywifi to make the practice.

 Next, create a “wpa_supplicant” configuration stanza for the wireless access point: